Kotlin/KEEP/proposals/stdlib/int-char-conversions.md

 ## Compatibility impact

-The introduced functions will be marked with `@ExperimentalStdlibApi` until the major release of Kotlin 1.6.
+The introduced functions will be marked with `@ExperimentalStdlibApi` until the next major release of Kotlin, 1.5.
-With release of Kotlin 1.6 the new functions will cease to be experimental, and the old Number <-> Char functions will become deprecated.
+With release of Kotlin 1.5 the new functions will cease to be experimental, and the old Number <-> Char functions will become deprecated.

-Previously compiled programs that use deprecated functions will still run with Kotlin 1.6.
+Previously compiled programs that use deprecated functions will still run with Kotlin 1.5.